 The Government's current strategy is to use itinerant and special needs education teachers and resource centres to support the move towards inclusive education in mainstream schools.
 Specialist teachers are expected to support mainstream education to become more inclusive, whilst also continuing to work with special needs schools.
 However, the overall number of teachers specialised in special needs education is very low.
-The Malawian submission to the 2017 Committee on the Rights of Persons with a Disability estimated that there were 1,100 specialist/itinerant teachers80 to cater for an estimated 93,502 learners with special education needs.^{xv} In other words, only one trained teacher for every 85 children with disabilities in school at that time.
+The Malawian submission to the 2017 Committee on the Rights of Persons with a Disability estimated that there were 1,100 specialist/ itinerant teachers to cater for an estimated 93,502 learners with special education needs.xv In other words, only one trained teacher for every 85 children with disabilities in school at that time.

-Moreover, education support personnel and leaders in mainstream schools lack the knowledge and skills needed to identify and teach children with disabilities according to the principles of inclusive education.81 xv.
-Interviewees reported that, currently, special needs education teachers receive the same salary as mainstream teachers, although previously an incremental credit was added upon successful completion of the training course.
+Moreover, education support personnel and leaders in mainstream schools lack the knowledge and skills needed to identify and teach children with disabilities according to the principles of inclusive education.